learn-co-curriculum/cssi-4.7-python-lists-loops/README.md

 #Conclusion
 Creating, modifying and accessing lists are important for every programmer, as is being able to use _for_ loops and _while_ loops.
 Practicing these small examples are a great way to build your foundation as a strong developer.

-<a href='https://learn.co/lessons/cssi-4.7-python-lists-loops' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-4.7-python-lists-loops' title='Python Lists and Loops'>Python Lists and Loops</a> on Learn.co and start learning to code for free.</p>